WKTX: Christian Music

 In February 1989, the station was sold to the Trumbull County Broadcasting Company, owned by Patrick Engrao.
 It flipped to a Christian music format and switched its call letters to WKTX.
-In this station's formative years, it was the AM sister station of WKTX-FM/96.7, licensed to Mercer, Pennsylvania.
+In this station's formative years, it was the AM sister station of WLLF, licensed to Mercer, Pennsylvania.
 During this brief period of common ownership, that station was known as WKTX-FM.

 In October 1991, WKTX-AM/830 was purchased by Nationality Broadcasting Network, headed by Miklos Kossanyi and the format became Adult Standards.
-For a brief period after purchasing the station, in 1997 it went off the air for a month to move the tower and transmitter to a new location and then returned with the same format, Adult Standards.
+In 1997 it went off the air for a month to move the tower and transmitter to a new location and then returned with the same format, Adult Standards.
 It later became an ethnic radio station, airing programs in foreign languages.

 Change in Ownership

 Miklos Kossanyi continued ownership of the station, with Kossanyi, his wife and his son listed as the licensee, instead of Nationality Broadcasting Network.
 Miklós Kossányi, born in Komárom, Hungary, died in October 2009.
 His wife, Mária Kossányi replaced him as the director of the station.
 When her husband and ethnic broadcasting partner died, Maria Kossanyi took ill and never recovered.
-Kossanyi, 84, died August 15, 2010 at her Bay Village home.
+Mrs. Kossanyi died August 15, 2010, at her Bay Village home, at the age of 84.

 Upon settlement of the Kossanyis' estates, ownership of WKTX's broadcast license was assigned to their son Attila Kossanyi on June 23, 2016.
 Attila subsequently sold the station to Kingstrust LLC, effective July 21, 2016, at a price of $85,000.

 Urban Gospel and R&B

 On January 1, 2020, the station began programming an urban gospel format.
 Programming originally was provided by Rejoice, Musical Soul Food.

 On Friday, September 11, 2020, WKTX launched its FM translator, calling the station "99.7 The Drum."
 The format was modified from all gospel music to a locally programmed gospel music and Christian talk and teaching programming airing on Sundays and during the weekday daytime hours.
 R&B, soul music, southern blues, and public affairs talk programming air on Saturdays and during the evening and overnight hours on weeknights.

 The station is programmed by Columbus, Ohio, attorney and former Youngstown native Percy Squire, who at one time owned Youngstown area radio stations WRBP Jamz 101.9 (now K-Love WYLR), WGFT-AM (now Star 94.7), and the defunct 1500 WASN-AM.
 The drum format most recently aired on WVKO-AM 1580 / 92.9 FM W225CS Columbus, Ohio.

+The station fell silent on April 18, 2025, after lightning damaged WKTX's transmitter.